twilio/twilio-go/twilio/rest/api/v2010/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a DeleteRecordingAddOnResultParams struct via the builder pattern
+Other parameters are passed through a pointer to a DeleteRecordingAddOnResultParams struct

 Name | Type | Description